Behavior Intervention Team

 Organization

 The BIT includes representatives from various areas of the University’s organizational structure.
-Appointments are recommended by the dean or director of each unit represented and affirmed by the dean of student affairs, who serves as the chairperson of the BIT.
+Appointments are recommended by the dean or director of each unit represented and affirmed by the dean of student support and advocacy, who serves as the chairperson of the BIT.

 Student Affairs Representatives: